 \subsection{Impact on General Model Capabilities}

-A desirable steering method should modify specific behaviors such as reducing harmful or hallucinated outputs without degrading the model's general capabilities.
+A desirable steering method should reduce harmful behavior and hallucination without degrading the model's capabilities.
 We evaluate whether \method{} preserves core capabilities such as fluency and reasoning after intervention.

-\paragraph{Generation Qualities.} Following prior work~\citep{ref:pham2024householder, ref:nguyen2025multi}, we assess the effect of steering on open-ended generation tasks using TruthfulQA for LLMs and SPA-VL for VLMs.
-We report BLEU accuracy, defined as the proportion of generated outputs that are closer (by BLEU score) to the correct (positive) reference than to the incorrect (negative) one.
-This metric captures whether steering disrupts fluency or semantic correctness of generations.
-For LLMs, as shown in~\cref{tab:bleu-llm}, \method{} achieves the highest BLEU accuracy on both Llama-3.1-8B (47.91\%) and Qwen2.5-7B (54.09\%), significantly improves over the base models (38.19\% and 47.65\%, respectively).
+\myparagraph{Generation Qualities.} Following prior work~\citep{ref:pham2024householder, ref:nguyen2025multi}, we assess the effect of steering on open-ended generation tasks using TruthfulQA for LLMs and SPA-VL for VLMs.
+We report BLEU accuracy, defined as the proportion of generated outputs that are closer by BLEU score~\citep{ref:papineni2002bleu} to the correct (positive) reference than to the incorrect (negative) one.
+This metric captures whether steering disrupts fluency or semantic correctness of the generations and is commonly used in prior work~\citep{ref:bi2022mtrec, ref:chang2025bleuberi}.
+For LLMs, as shown in~\cref{tab:bleu-llm}, \method{} achieves the highest BLEU accuracy on both Llama-3.1-8B (47.91\%) and Qwen2.5-7B (54.09\%).
 For VLMs, Table~\ref{tab:bleu-vlm} shows that \method{} also performs competitively, achieving 46.79\% on LLaVA-1.6-7B and the highest score of 53.02\% on Qwen2.5-VL-7B.
-These results demonstrate that \method{} aligns outputs more closely with human-preferred responses while preserving generation quality across both unimodal and multimodal settings.
+These results show that \method{} aligns outputs more closely with human-preferred responses while preserving generation quality.